EOSIO/spec-repo/eep-draft_synchronous_calls.md

 ### CDT Support (callee)

-To define a synchronous function which can be called by other contracts, define a member function on a contract with the `eosio::synchronous` attribute.
+To define a synchronous function which can be called by other contracts, define a member function on a contract with the `eosio::sync_ro_func` attribute.
 The attribute has a string argument which specifies the function name.
 The function's first argument is the caller.
 Synchronous functions may not modify system or database state.